Mirhaydarov/Sirius-Future/README.md

 - React
 - Recharts

+## Build app
+If you want to build the app, firstly, you should start the server after that you can do it.
+This step need because otherwise build will failing because _next.js_ can't find mock data.

 ## For starting use this application you should initialize a project

 1. First of all, move to directory where you want to see this repo, with command in a terminal: